Basement Humidity: Definitive Guide January 30, 2019 – Posted in: Uncategorized

 Generally, the normal humidity level for the basement is 30-50 percent.
-Whether your business is finished or unfinished, it is still best to maintain this humidity range to reduce or prevent harmful bacteria from growing in your home.
+Whether your business is finished or unfinished, it is still to maintain this humidity range to reduce or prevent harmful bacteria from growing in your home.
 You can monitor and pre-set the humidity levels of your basement by using the built-in humidistat in your basement dehumidifier.
 It measures the amount of air moisture inside your house and you can run this device whenever you think you need it.

 Nonetheless, the recommended humidity level for the basement varies in different locations.
 What is normal to a certain place may not be ideal for another location.
 In some regions, people don’t often have problems controlling their basement humidity level while other areas may suffer a lot from high humidity depending on certain weather conditions.
 High areas are likely to experience high humidity especially if they often get rain.
 This is why every homeowner should know what should the humidity level be in a basement.

 Apart from dehumidifiers, you can also use a hygrometer to the measure humidity level of your basement.
-This device resembles a thermometer and is known as a helpful tool in controlling humidity levels and preventing damages in your basement.
-It can also help you determine the safe humidity level for the basement.
+This device resembles a thermometer and is known as a ful tool in controlling humidity levels and preventing damages in your basement.
+It can also you determine the safe humidity level for the basement.
 If the humidity level in your hygrometer shows it is over 50 percent, stay calm and check for consistency.
 If the reading remains high, you need to take the necessary steps to prevent serious problems.